davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - 2025 is the [year of enough](https://www.davidralphlewis.co.uk/posts/2025-year-of-enough/)
-- Decluttering books
 - Planning a move.
+Lots of paperwork and checks.
-Lots of paperwork.
+- Lots of gigs.

 ## Working on

 - Promoting *Emergence*.
 Why not [pick up a copy today?](https://www.davidralphlewis.co.uk/posts/announcing-emergence/)
 - Working through project management apprenticeship at work.
-Onto the assessment.
+Prepping for the final assessment.

 ## Reading

--
+- *Homecoming*

 Here's everything I've read this year- [[books-read-2025]]